jqctop1/wechat-qrcode/README.md

 An android library which use OpenCV Wechat-QRCode to decode qrcode

 ### NOTICE!!!
 Before Your Compile
-you mast use 7z to unzip wechat-scan\libs\wechat-scan-libs.zip to wechat-scan\libs.
+you must use 7z to unzip wechat-scan\libs\wechat-scan-libs.zip to wechat-scan\libs.

 wechat-scan-libs.zip contains static libraries which are compiled from [opecv](https://github.com/opencv/opencv) and [opecv_contrib](https://github.com/opencv/opencv_contrib)